Japanese otter: Search efforts

 Throughout the 1990s, there were several attempts to locate a surviving Japanese otter.

 In December 1991, the Environmental Agency of Japan, in partnership with the Kochi prefectural government, assembled a research team of experts and began their search.
 In March 1992, the research group found hair and excrement in Kochi Prefecture and believed to have come from an otter.
 Also found were three footprints, and ten additional excrement samples.
 After an analysis of a cross-section of the hair, the researchers determined that it came from an otter.
 An official from the agency's wildlife protection section stated that the hair was "scientifically solid evidence that confirms the existence of the Japanese Otter."

 In 1994, zoological experts visited the area where the excrement was found.
 They discovered remains of the animal's urine, which the animal is believed to leave during its courtship.
 The prefectural government of Kochi set up an infrared camera for six months from October 1994 to April 1995 in an effort to capture it on film, but all that was recorded were animals such as raccoon dogs.

-Between March 4 and 9, 1996, a group of zoo officials, municipal government officials and animals lovers from across the country searched for the river otter in the areas where finds had been made in the past.
+Between March 4 and 9, 1996, a group of zoo officials, municipal government officials and animal lovers from across the country searched for the river otter in the areas where finds had been made in the past.
 Such areas included coastal areas in Susaki, areas along the Niyodo River running through Sakawacho and Inocho, and coastal areas along the Shimanto River.
 No evidence of the animal's existence was found.

-Among these, the presumed sighting reported in Kochi by a local artist with a detailed sketch was regarded "highly trustable" by Yoshihiko Machida, an emeritus professor at the Kōchi University in 2009.
-Dr. Machida also pointed that the previous studies by the prefecture had been restricted only among coastal areas and thus did not fill the definition of extinct species by the IUCN.
+Among these, the presumed sighting reported in Kochi by a local artist with a detailed sketch was regarded as "highly trustable" by Yoshihiko Machida, an emeritus professor at Kōchi University in 2009.
+Dr. Machida also pointed out that the previous studies by the prefecture had been restricted to coastal areas and thus did not fill the definition of extinct species by the IUCN.
 Regarding this, a survey was conducted by Ehime Prefecture in 2014, noting several recent sightings.

 In February 2017, a wild otter was caught on camera on Tsushima Island, Nagasaki Prefecture.
 However, this individual was later found to represent a Eurasian otter, which have since started to colonize the island, becoming the first otters in Japan in over 38 years.